pintusorn/AdaptiveTransitory/README.md

-# Adaptive Transitory Controller for Vehicle Platooning
+# Adaptive Transitory Controller for Heterogeneous Platoon Merging

 This work investigates the compatibility of heterogeneous platoon controllers during merging maneuvers.
 We consider five controllers: PID, CACC, Consensus, H-infinity, and DMPC.
 By pairing these controllers, we evaluate all 25 possible combinations during merging scenarios, including disturbances such as braking and speed oscillations in the preceding platoon.
 Based on these observations, we introduce an adaptive transitory controller, which is a simple mechanism designed to facilitate smoother merging between heterogeneous platoon controllers.
 All simulations are performed using SUMO and TraCI with Python.